Live Streaming Data Web Dashboard with NATS#

 - tensor.fbs: Tensor data structure based on DLPack

-Messages are published to the subject: <subject_prefix>.data (e.g., nats_demo.data)
+Messages are published to the subject: <subject_prefix>.data (for example, nats_demo.data)

 Each message is a FlatBuffer-serialized Message containing: